azdavis/azdavis.net/posts/define-pl-01.md

   {\overline{n}: \mathtt{Int}}
 $$

-In general, inference rules look kind of like a big "fraction", with all the "premises" on the top and the single "conclusion" on the bottom.
+In general, inference rules look kind of like a big fraction, with all the premises on the top and the single conclusion on the bottom.
 Since there aren't any premises for this rule, there's nothing above the line.

 Our next inference rules say that $\mathtt{true}$ and $\mathtt{false}$ have boolean type.